free-audio/clap/spec.rst

 Notes are reprensented as a pair ``note, division``.
 Division is the number of intervals between one note and an other note with half or the double frequency.
+A division by 12 must be supported.

+If a plugin plugin does not support micro tones, it should ignore micro-tunned notes.

+The host should not send micro tones to the plugin if ``plugin->supports_microtones == false``.

 Parameters
 ``````````